- The network name or address of the computer where the application runs;

 This Certificatemay be generated automatically when the application is installed.
 In this situation the private key assigned to the Certificateshall be used to create the Certificatesignature.
 Certificatescreated in this way are called self-signed Certificates.

-If the administrator responsible for the application decides that a self-signed Certificatedoes not meet the security requirements of the organisation, then the administrator should install a Certificateissued by a Certification Authority.
+If the administrator responsible for the application decides that a self-signed Certificatedoes not meet the security requirements of the organization, then the administrator should install a Certificateissued by a Certification Authority.
 The steps involved in requesting an Application Instance Certificatefrom a Certificate Authorityare shown in Figure 19.

-If the Administratordecides that a self-signed Certificatemeets the security requirements for the organisation, then the Administratormay skip Steps 3 through 5.
+If the Administratordecides that a self-signed Certificatemeets the security requirements for the organization, then the Administratormay skip Steps 3 through 5.
 Application vendors shall ensure that a Certificateis available after the installation process.
 Every OPC UA Applicationshall allow the Administratorsto replace Application Instance Certificateswith Certificatesthat meet their requirements.

-When the Administratorrequests a new Certificatefrom a Certificate Authority, the Certificate Authoritymay require that the Administrator provide proof of authorization to request Certificatesfor the organisation that will own the Certificate.
+When the Administratorrequests a new Certificatefrom a Certificate Authority, the Certificate Authoritymay require that the Administrator provide proof of authorization to request Certificatesfor the organization that will own the Certificate.
 The exact mechanism used to provide this proof depends on the Certificate Authority.

 Vendors may choose to automate the process of acquiring Certificatesfrom an authority.
 If this is the case, the Administratorwould still go through the steps illustrated in Figure 19, however, the installation program for the application would do them automatically and only prompt the Administratorto provide information about the application instance being installed.